umakantv/masai-node-express-mongo/09-Auth/OAuth.md

 We need to make an API call to auth platform to fetch USER PROFILE with
 - client id
 - client secret
-- and access code that we get in the callback URL
+- and temporary code that we get in the callback URL

 After we fetch the user details by making an API call from the server